DevMoath/docker-laravel/README.md

 ## Overview

 Dockerfile to containerize your laravel applications, and docker-compose for local development

 ## docker-compose containers

 docker-compose contains these main containers:

 * nginx
 * mysql
 * php
 * redis
-* elasticsearch

 And these helper containers:

 * composer
 * npm
 * artisan